 What to Do When You’ve Been Laid Off from Work

 We realized can choose to let it be a bump in the road to becoming debt-free, or we can let it become a pitfall into even more debt.

-It’d be easy to feel sorry for ourselves and comfort the pain of failure away with lots of Starbucks and tacos, but as much as I love both, I don’t love paying interest from a credit card to purchase those items.
+It’d be easy to feel sorry for ourselves and comfort the pain of getting laid off from work with lots of Starbucks and tacos.
+But as much as I love both, I don’t love paying interest from a credit card to purchase those items.

 Don’t panic, and don’t beat yourself up.

 It’s easy to use losing a job as an excuse to beat yourself up.
 Things happen.
 People go through this every day.
 It’s not a reason to curl up into a ball of oblivion and not face things such as your debt.

 Sure, it sucks.
 And sure, it can be upsetting.
 But attitude is everything.
 You have to come to terms with the fact that something out of your control happened, and chose to move on.

 You can sit and wallow, or you can use it as a good reason to find something even better.
 In my husband’s case, it was almost a relief as he’d been pretty unhappy for a while, and working a lot of unpaid overtime.

 In Ohio, you must file weekly to get unemployment and you must apply to at least two jobs each week.

 Each state varies, so do a Google search to find out what the requirements are.
 The sooner you file, the better; this way if you do experience issues, you can get them dealt with immediately.